Road Map: Junior Year

-Beginning Fall 2016, CUNY application fees will be eliminated for all low-income NYC public high school seniors.
+Since Fall 2016, CUNY application fees have been eliminated for all low-income NYC public high school seniors.
 The expansion increases the number of CUNY fee waivers more than fivefold – under the expansion, an estimated 37,500 high school seniors will qualify for fee waivers, up from approximately 6,500 waivers issued annually in previous years.

-Please see Ms. Jamison whether or not you are eligible for a CUNY Fee Waiver.
+Please see Mr. Argento whether or not you are eligible for a CUNY Fee Waiver.

-For all other Fee Waivers please make an appointment with Ms. Jamison to identify if you qualify.
+For all other Fee Waivers please make an appointment with Ms. Montgomery to identify if you qualify.